SPARC: Operating system support

-SPARC machines have generally used Sun's SunOS, Solaris, or OpenSolaris including derivatives illumos and OpenIndiana, but other operating systems have also been used, such as NeXTSTEP, RTEMS, FreeBSD, OpenBSD, NetBSD, and Linux.
+SPARC machines have generally used Sun's SunOS, Solaris, JavaOS, or OpenSolaris including derivatives illumos and OpenIndiana, but other operating systems have also been used, such as NeXTSTEP, RTEMS, FreeBSD, OpenBSD, NetBSD, and Linux.

 In 1993, Intergraph announced a port of Windows NT to the SPARC architecture, but it was later cancelled.

 In October 2015, Oracle announced a "Linux for SPARC reference platform".

 Open source implementations

 Several fully open source implementations of the SPARC architecture exist: